bitwarden/help/_articles/faqs/security-faqs.md

 When this **optional feature** is enabled, clipboard clear will clear any Bitwarden entries made by or filled on a configurable interval.
 Access to the clipboard allows Bitwarden to do this *without* removing a clipboard item not associated from the Bitwarden application by checking the last-copied item again the last-copied item from your Vault.
 Please note, this feature is **off by default**.

+#### Q: Why does the Browser Extension need `nativeMessaging` permission?

+**A:** Upon the release of [Biometric Unlock for Browser Extensions](https://bitwarden.com/help/article/biometrics/#browser-extensions), you may notice that the Bitwarden Browser Extension is flagged by your browser for requiring a new permission.
+In some cases, browsers will disable the Browser Extension and users will be required to re-enable them.

+Bitwarden uses `nativeMessaging` permission to facilitate the integration between Browser Extension and Desktop Application that enables Biometric Unlock.

 #### Q: Is Bitwarden FIPS Compliant?

 **A:** Bitwarden uses [FIPS compliant libraries and cryptography](https://bitwarden.com/help/article/what-encryption-is-used/#invoked-crypto-libraries), however the Bitwarden platform has not performed any FIPs certifications.
 Most FIPS installations of Bitwarden leverage the self-hosting option to make evaluations (i.e. Cybersecurity Maturity Model Certification) easier.